genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/07_calculated-data.md

 ```

 ### Conclusion
 We just added a derived field.
-If you feel eager to see the changes, feel free to head to [See it work](/getting-started/go-to-the-next-level/see-it-work) and give it a try.
+To see it in action, follow the steps on the next page which will show you how to glue the consolidator and view together.